 Even in the relatively low-risk field of consulting, your employees are still susceptible to repetitive motion injuries, slip-and-fall injuries, and other accidents.
 Your business could be exposed to serious legal and financial consequences if you are held liable.

 Workers’ compensation insurance provides coverage in three primary areas:

-If an employee suffers an injury or becomes ill at your consulting office, you could be held responsible for medical expenses.
+If an employee suffers an injury at your consulting office, you could be held responsible for medical expenses.
 Workers’ compensation insurance helps cover:

 An employee who trips because of dim lighting, clutter, or a broken step could accuse your business of negligence.
 If your consulting firm is sued for failure to provide a safe work environment, employer’s liability insurance, typically included in workers’ comp, can compensate your business for:

 The amount you pay for workers’ compensation is a specific rate based on every $100 of your business’s payroll.
 Your premium is determined by the type of work done by your employees (classification rate), your experience modification rate (claims history), and your payroll (per $100).

 The formula is: